 If you choose, you could start the morning by visiting the world's largest flower auction at Aalsmeer?
 Later, in Amsterdam, visit the newly refurbished Rijksmuseum with a Local Expert, Amsterdam's famed treasure trove of Dutch art, housing Rembrandt's ‘Night Watch.'
 Journey to the fishing village of Volendam, situated on what was once the Zuider Zee.
 Learn the secrets of the cheese maker's craft, from milk to finished product and witness a traditional shoemaker turn a block of wood into clogs.
-Finally, relax as you take a cruise along the iconic canals to explore the heart of the Old City.
-Disembark at a beautiful restaurant, where you enjoy a Celebration Dinner.
+In the evening, join your newfound friends and Travel Director at a beautiful restaurant to enjoy your Celebration Dinner.

 Transfers to Amsterdam's Schiphol Airport arrive at 08:00 & 10:00.